DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/README.md

 # TorQ-Finspace-Starter-Pack
-An example production ready market data capture system designed for running in AWS Finspace.
+An example production ready market data capture system designed for running in AWS Managed kdb Insights.

 This codebase contains

-* Useful scripts for interacting with AWS Finspace - ./scripts directory
+* Useful scripts for interacting with Managed kdb Insights - ./scripts directory
-* Initial code for a TorQ in Finspace application
+* Initial code for a TorQ on Managed kdb Insights application

 ## Getting Started
-Follow instructions on the [TorQ on Finspace Manual](https://dataintellecttech.github.io/TorQ-Finspace-Starter-Pack/).
+Follow instructions on the [TorQ on Managed kdb Insights Manual](https://dataintellecttech.github.io/TorQ-Finspace-Starter-Pack/).